 For road bikes, your local bike shop should have recommendations.
 Online retailers like Amazon will often have many customer reviews posted.
 There are also online outfits like BikeExchange if you prefer doing research online.

 No matter what style you go with, when the child stands over the bike, there should be a 1-2 “ space between the crotch and the top bar of the bike.
-Also, “a beginner should be able to plant both feet flat on the ground when getting off the bike, which ensures safety and helps with confidence,” recommends Nick Pavlakis of Pedalheads.
-Pedalheads is a learn-to-ride bike camp based in Seattle, Portland, Denver and Chicago that offers both half-day and all-day camp options.
+Also, “a beginner should be able to plant both feet flat on the ground when getting off the bike, which ensures safety and helps with confidence,” recommends Nick Pavlakis of Pedalheads, a learn-to-ride bike camp based in Seattle, Portland, Denver and Chicago.

 Ideally, the right bike choice should be made based on the wheel size, not the frame size.
 Use the chart below: